 - Use an online customer satisfaction survey.

-2) Get real-time feedback and act fast
+2) Get daily feedback and act fast

 How do you know that a customer is about to leave before it happens?
 Many companies who monitor and receive customer feedback often find that by the time they receive feedback, it is outdated and too late to save their most unhappy customers from churning.

-Having real-time feedback, and therefore the visibility to be able to save these customers in time, is one of the most powerful benefits that an advanced customer experience management system can offer.
+Having frequent feedback, and therefore the visibility to be able to save these customers in time, is one of the most powerful benefits that an advanced customer experience management system can offer.
 This is invaluable as it can increase your customer retention rates.

-Real-time customer experience management (CEM) solutions can:
+Daily customer experience management (CEM) solutions can:

-- Give you feedback in real-time.
+- Give you feedback every day.